holiday dating tips

 If you and your new partner have mutual friends, this will be a lot easier, as you’ll probably be invited to the same party or parties.

 But what about work events?
-You know how some office employees love to gossip!
+You know how some office gossip goes.
 Do you take your new person with you to these kinds of celebrations?

 Well, you’re just going to have to be brave enough to actually talk about it.
 And when you do, it’s best to define where you stand.
 If it’s a casual dating situation, it would be great for both partners to know beforehand as not to assume anything.